joeswislocki/Joe-Swislocki-user-guide/README.md

 - Testing - a feature needs additional testing, please connect with the QE team.
 - Sprint Goals - share progress towards a goal and identify any blockers or new learnings.

+### On micromanagement
+I do not prefer the word manager.
+I’m not here to control and tell you what to do.
+Furthermore, I do not micromanage.
+I start with trust, provide context, and extend autonomy.
+People aren’t motivated by being told what to do and how to solve problems.
+Daniel Pink shares a [study about what truly motivates people](https://www.youtube.com/watch?v=1SfmmuC9IWs).
+Common to the agile world, you may already be aware of his research on autonomy, mastery, and purpose.
+My focus is on creating a safe and inclusive environment to inspire and motivate experimentation leading to innovative solutions.